CBIIT/INS-Data/README.md

     - Replace the values above (without <>) with your email and key
     - NOTE: Because `.env` is listed in `.gitignore`, this file will not be added to GitHub.
     - **Never commit API keys to GitHub.
 Keep them on your local.**
-    - Failure to do add a valid API key here will increase the 8+ hour PubMed API gathering process to 24+ hours
+    - Failure to add a valid API key here will increase the 8+ hour PubMed API gathering process to 24+ hours

 6. **Run the pipeline**
     - In the command terminal, run the main workflow from the INS-Data root directory with: